scanny/python-pptx/docs/user/understanding-shapes.rst

 * line/connector -- as described above
 * picture -- as described above
 * table -- that row and column thing
-* chart -- pie chart, line chart, etc. |pp| doesn't support creating these yet.
+* chart -- pie chart, line chart, etc.
 * smart art -- not supported yet, although preserved if present
-* media clip -- not supported yet, although preserved if present
+* media clip -- video or audio

 Accessing the shapes on a slide